Cluxive

 Cluxive does not describe itself here as selling personal information for cross-context behavioral advertising.
 If that changes, we will update this policy and any required notices.

-7. Payments and billing providers
+9. Payments and billing providers

 Billing and subscription management in Cluxive rely on third-party payment infrastructure.
 For example, checkout and subscription records may be handled through Stripe.
 Cluxive stores billing metadata needed to manage subscriptions and account state, but payment card details are collected and processed by the payment provider rather than stored directly by Cluxive.

-8. Data retention
+10. Data retention

 We retain information for as long as reasonably necessary to provide the service, maintain account history, support customers, improve platform reliability, investigate incidents, comply with law, resolve disputes, and enforce our agreements.

-• logs and security telemetry may be retained for shorter periods or as needed for abuse prevention and incident response.
+• logs and security telemetry may be retained for shorter periods or as needed for abuse prevention and incident response;

-9. International transfers
+11. International transfers

 Cluxive and its service providers may process information in the United States or other countries where we or our providers operate.
 Those countries may have data protection rules that differ from the rules in your jurisdiction.
 Where required, we will use legally recognized transfer mechanisms or comparable safeguards.

-10. Security
+12. Security

-11. Your choices and privacy rights
+13. Your choices and privacy rights

 Depending on your location and the context in which we process your information, you may have rights to access, correct, delete, export, or object to certain processing, or to limit certain uses of your information.
 Rights may be subject to verification, legal exceptions, and role distinctions.

 If Cluxive processes your information solely on behalf of one of our business customers, we may direct your request to that customer because it controls the relevant data and relationship.
 Where required, we will assist our customers with these requests.
+If you interacted with a Cluxive-powered widget on another business's site, contacting that business is often the fastest way to address the content of the conversation, follow-up, or booking record.

-12. California and similar U.S. state disclosures
+14. California and similar U.S. state disclosures

 If you are covered by a U.S. state privacy law, you may have rights to know, access, delete, correct, or receive a copy of certain personal information, and to appeal a denied request where applicable.
 Any such rights are subject to verification and the limits permitted by law.